The 2015 Mercedes-Benz C-Class is no all-out sport sedan, but it’s one hell of an appealing luxury car.

 If luxury enthusiasts exist, the C-Class will get their trophy.
 Real wood and metal adorn a cabin that sports first-rate materials from the dashboard to the doors.
 Anywhere your arms, elbows or knees touch has padding, with available stitched MB-Tex vinyl on areas of the dash and upper doors.
 Consistent, low-gloss materials are virtually everywhere — a level of quality you don’t often find in this class.

 My C300 and C400 had comfortable sport seats, save for their smallish lower cushions.
 Non-sport seats with lower side bolsters are also available.
-MB-Tex vinyl seats are standard; leather seating is optional.
+MB-Tex vinyl seats are standard; leather seats are optional.
 Alas, the backseat still sits low to the floor — an issue in the previous C-Class, too — without a lot of payoff in headroom.
 Despite claimed improvement in backseat space, legroom for adults remains only adequate.

 Cargo & Storage